-In our globalized world, diversity has been a hot topic for decades.
-Some experts argue that globalization weakens regional and local identities, while others defend that globalization only strengthens them while creating a shared space for exchange, flexibility, and collaboration through diversity.
+In our globalized world, it seems like finding the most diverse country in the world is becoming harder and harder.
+Diversity has been a hot topic for decades.
+Some experts argue that globalization weakens regional and local identities.
+Others defend that globalization only strengthens them while creating a shared space for exchange, flexibility, and collaboration through diversity.

 Regardless of the discussions surrounding it, something’s undeniable: Globalization has changed the world.
 And it continues to, affecting the way we experience culture and entertainment, do business and travel.

 Of course, the effect of globalization hasn’t been uniform across countries and regions.
 Levels of ethnic diversity and openness to different cultures vary across locations.
 And, as marketers, it’s key for us to know what to expect, diversity-wise, when helping a brand disembark in a new market.